Leviathan (2012 film): Pre-Production

 Castaing-Taylor has had a connection with the fishing industry due to his father working in the shipping industry.
 Leviathan was initially planned to be mainly about the fishing industry on the land portion of the process, however it was changed to the sea only due to the change in interest by the film-makers.
 The direction of the film was to highlight the contrast between the past and present of New Bedford.
 The production on land took place at local factories and net/ice production dredges.
 Shooting took place 200 miles off the coast of New Bedford, Massachusetts.
 The area of New Bedford has a history of being the whaling capital of the past, and is presently the largest fishing port in the United States.
 Moby Dick also took place here.
-Over the course of filming Leviathan, Castaing-Taylor got sea-sick and Paravel went to the emergency room numerous times.
+Over the course of filming Leviathan, Castaing-Taylor got sea-sick and Paravel went to the emergency room twice upon returning to land.
 Trips on the boat took place over six intervals of two-week periods.
 Leviathan was shot in two months aboard the boat, consisting of six trips in total.

-Go-Pros
+Use of GoPros

-While filming, the director's first camera was lost at sea and they had to resort to their auxiliary cameras, Go-Pros.
-The images produced by the Go-Pros created after-images of haunting qualities due to the lack of clarity within the lens.
+While filming, the director's first camera was lost at sea and they had to resort to their auxiliary cameras, GoPros.
+The images produced by the GoPros created after-images of haunting qualities due to the lack of clarity within the lens.
 According to Castaing-Taylor, “It activated the viewer’s imagination much more.”